datosh/datosh.github.io/content/post/k8s_home_lab_2025_01/index.md

 ## Local Access

 First, let's make sure we can access the cluster from our local machine.
 I like to keep my SSH configs modular.
-Let's create a new file:
+So we create a new file:

 ```bash
 Host control-plane-01